Helsinki commuter rail: Espoo City Railway

+New depots

+Since the late-2010s, two new depots for Helsinki commuter rail rolling stock have been planned to be located in Kirkkonummi and Kerava, to relieve potential overcrowding at Ilmala depot.

 Other proposals

 Projects such as the City Rail Loop, the Vantaankoski Line branch to Klaukkala and the Kerava Urban Line branch to Nikkilä have been put on hold indefinitely.

 Services

 All services begin and terminate at Helsinki Central, thus, only the final destination of each service is mentioned next to the service identifier.
 All services also call at Pasila station in both directions.